twse/bobsgame-fonts/Pixel Sans.md

 * Tokyo Beat Down
 * Trauma Center: Under the Knife series
 * Vampire Knight
 * WarioWare: D.I.Y. – This font is used in the Japanese version only.
-Not used in Switch titles from the franchise (Gold and Move It).
+Not used in the previous title (Touched!), the GBA titles (Mega Microgame$! and Twisted!), the GameCube title (Mega Party Game$!) and the Switch titles from the franchise (Gold and Move It).
 * Wizardry: Bokyaku no Isan
 * Wizardry: Seimei no Kusabi
 * Wizman World
+* Yasuo Uchida DS Mystery Detective Mitsuhiko Asami Series
 * Ys DS – The font is available in-game as NFTR in the font folder.
 The third Kanji set is omitted.
 * Yu-Gi-Oh!
 5D's: Stardust Accelerator: World Championship 2009 – The font in the game has a slashed zero.
 * Yu-Gi-Oh!
 World Championship 2008 – The font in the game has a slashed zero.

-### Other Mobile
-* Devil May Cry: Dante × Virgil for SH
-* Monster Hunter i – The font in the game has a slashed zero.